 Yumasetti is a popular Amish casserole that is made with noodles, ground beef, and peas, in a creamy sauce and topped with toasted bread crumbles.
 It's a very comforting and filling dish that is loved by all!

 I have found Amish noodle casserole recipes with three similar names: Yumasetti, Yumasetta, and Yumzetti.
 So what is the difference between these three different recipes?

 I thought that they were the same dish and people just gave it a slightly different name.
-But I have discovered that some Yumasetta recipes include tomato soup, and there can be other slight differences in the recipes.
+However, I have discovered that some Yumasetta recipes include tomato soup, and there can be other slight differences in the recipes as well.